-If you're migrating from ArcGIS Server 10.0 to 10.1 or later releases, you need to be aware of architecture changes introduced in 10.1 that will require some adjustments to how you work with the server.
+If you're upgrading from ArcGIS Server 10.0, you need to be aware of architecture changes introduced at 10.1 that require some adjustments to how you work with the server.
 See the sections below for a quick overview of the major differences.
-If you're upgrading 10.1 or a later version to ArcGIS Server 10.7.1, the following migration guidelines do not apply to you.
+If you're upgrading any later version to ArcGIS Server 10.8, the following migration guidelines do not apply to you.
 Instead, see Existing ArcGIS Server users to review a list of common upgrade questions and links to topics that provide full upgrade instructions.

-Other topics in this help section provide more detail on how to migrate ArcGIS Server 10.0 to 10.7.1:
+Other topics in this help section provide more detail on how to upgrade ArcGIS Server 10.0 to 10.8:

 The installation experience

 ArcGIS 10.1 for Server introduced major changes to the server architecture.
 Beginning at 10.1, the SOM-SOC model of distributing components was abandoned, making for a more streamlined installation experience.